 Week 4

-Forge: Plain front shoe with borium and square toe and trailer with quarter clips, hind pattern shoe.
+Forge: Forge welded, egg bar, front pattern shoe.
+Square toe and trailer with quarter clips, hind pattern shoe.

 Week 5

-Classroom: Different types of lameness, their causes, signs, treatments and prognosis.
+Classroom: A field trip, and learning different types of lameness, their causes, signs, treatments and prognosis.

 Week 6